Your baby’s first 12 months of life are chock full of developmental milestone and lots of fun firsts.

 Not only that but also first celebrations and holidays like babies first Christmas!

-And even though Baby has no idea who Santa is or even much of what’s going on, there’s still be so much excitement.
+Even though Baby has no idea who Santa is or even much of what’s going on, there’s still a ton of excitement.

 Meet Santa for the first time